 Why The Missing Gap Needs To Be Filled

 The dentist would always recommend that the gap in your teeth is filled.
-The problems that can arise are not when the gap arises, but its the after-effects shortly after.
+The problems that can arise are not when the gap arises but the after-effects shortly after.

 My Oral Health Isn’t Good, But I Want A Dental Implant…